The Wound (Inxeba) 2017

 Events unfold through the eyes of Xolani, who strongly holds the film together.
 This character mentally calculates his every move so as not to raise suspicion among his fellow caretakers.

-Assigned as mentee to Xolani, is young gay city boy Kwanda (Niza Jay Ncoyini), who continuously delivers spicy clapbacks and stands up for himself in an environment which encourages masculinity.
+Assigned as a mentee to Xolani, is young gay city boy Kwanda (Niza Jay Ncoyini), who continuously delivers spicy clapbacks and stands up for himself in an environment which encourages masculinity.
 Kwanda, who comes off as spoiled and ‘woke,” continuously challenges his mentor’s comforting lies, while at the same time outraging the tribal elders with his reluctance to follow the ritual like his fellow mentees.

 First-time director and co-writer John Trengove, powerfully tells an angrier condemnation of toxic masculinity and the damage that it causes.